Arrested on heating: controlling the motility of active droplets by temperature: Introduction

-Recent studies have investigated the control of speed and dynamic states of such microswimmers in response to externally applied stimuli such as temperature \cite{tu2017_self-propelled,cholakova2021_rechargeable} or illumination \cite{florea2014_photo-chemopropulsion,kaneko2017_phototactic,xiao2018_moving,lancia2019_reorientation,alvarez2021_reconfigurable,ryabchun2022_run-and-halt,vankesteren2023_selfpropelling}.
-On heating, physical intuition suggests that motion should accelerate and destabilise, either by the increase of translational and rotational diffusion with decreasing viscosity, or by increased activity from the molecular thermodynamics driving the motion.
-However, the nonlinear dynamics of self-organised activity can drive counter-intuitive effects, as we have previously found for active droplets which destabilise with increasing viscosity due to an associated increase in \Pen{}~\cite{hokmabad2021_emergence}.
+Recent studies have investigated the control of speed and dynamic states of such microswimmers in response to externally applied stimuli such as temperature \cite{tu2017_selfpropelled,cholakova2021_rechargeable} or illumination \cite{florea2014_photochemopropulsion,kaneko2017_phototactic,xiao2018_moving,lancia2019_reorientation,alvarez2021_reconfigurable,ryabchun2022_runandhalt,benzion2022_cooperation,vankesteren2023_selfpropelling}.
+On heating, physical intuition might suggest that motion should accelerate and destabilize, either by the increase of translational and rotational diffusion with decreasing viscosity, or by increased activity from the molecular thermodynamics driving the motion.
+However, the nonlinear dynamics of self-organized activity can drive counter-intuitive effects, as we have previously found for active droplets which destabilize with increasing viscosity due to an increase in \Pen{}~\cite{hokmabad2021_emergence}.

-In this study, we explore a counter-intuitive response to increasing temperature.
-We study active droplets using a temperature sensitive combination of co-surfactants as a fuel medium.
-We reversibly control dynamic states from unsteady to oscillatory to steady, straight swimming to eventual arrest with increasing ambient temperature.
-Notably, we are able to control \Pen{} to experimentally observe the fundamental first symmetry breaking of the inactive isotropic base state into directed self-propulsion in both chemical and hydrodynamic fields.
+In this study, we explore another counter-intuitive response, this time to increasing temperature.
+We study active droplets using a temperature sensitive combination of co-surfactants in aqueous solution as a fuel medium.
+With increasing ambient temperature we find a transition between distinct dynamic states from unsteady to oscillatory to steady, straight swimming to eventual arrest, which is reversible and cyclic with temperature.
+Notably, by this method we are able to drive \Pen{} across the critical activity threshold: we experimentally observe, live and in situ, the fundamental first symmetry breaking of the inactive isotropic base state into directed self-propulsion, analyzing both chemical and hydrodynamic fields.
+This observation requires an undisturbed, unchanged ambient fuel medium, which we engineer by exploiting temperature dependent surfactant-polymer interactions~\cite{tam2006_insights} that were previously not considered in active droplets - opening new design possibilities to control the motion of micro-droplets as active agents in smart materials driven by purely physicochemical mechanisms~\cite{zhang2021_autonomous}.